rahulsahay19/Docs/aspnet/tutorials/your-first-aspnet-application.rst

-Your First ASP.NET 5 Web App Using Visual Studio
+Your First ASP.NET Core 1.0 Web App Using Visual Studio
 ================================================

 By `Erik Reitan`_

-In this tutorial, you’ll create a simple web app using ASP.NET 5.
+In this tutorial, you’ll create a simple web app using ASP.NET Core 1.0.
 The app stores data in a SQL database using Entity Framework (EF) and uses ASP.NET MVC to support the basic CRUD operations (create, read, update, delete).

 .. contents:: In this article:
   :local: